Yang Feng

-Yang Feng (died 197) was a military general who lived during the late Eastern Han dynasty of China.
+Yang Feng (died 197) was a bandit leader and military general who lived during the late Eastern Han dynasty of China.

 Life

 Yang Feng was a leader of the White Wave Bandits.
 Later, he became a subordinate of Li Jue.
 In 192, Li Jue, Guo Si and other former followers of the warlord Dong Zhuo banded together and attacked the Han imperial capital, Chang'an, and seized control of the central government and the figurehead Emperor Xian.

 In 195, when internal conflict broke out between Li Jue and Guo Si, the former took Emperor Xian hostage while the latter took the emperor's subjects hostage to threaten each other.
 During this time, Yang Feng and Song Guo (宋果), another of Li Jue's subordinates, plotted to assassinate their superior but failed and were forced to leave Chang'an.
 After three months, Zhang Ji managed to persuade Li Jue and Guo Si to make peace, and allow Emperor Xian to return to the old imperial capital, Luoyang.

 Yang Feng was appointed as General Who Revives Righteousness (興義將軍), after which he joined Guo Si, Yang Ding (楊定) and Dong Cheng in escorting the emperor back to Luoyang.
 Just as they reached the vicinity of Xinfeng (新豐) and Baling (霸陵), Guo Si changed his mind and wanted to bring Emperor Xian to Mei County (郿縣) instead.
 The emperor fled to Yang Feng's camp for shelter.
 Yang Feng, Yang Ding and Dong Cheng protected the emperor when Guo Si tried to seize him back.
 Guo Si retreated after his defeat, while the emperor resumed his journey to Luoyang under Yang Feng's protection.

 Later in 195, Li Jue and Guo Si regretted their earlier decision to let Emperor Xian leave Chang'an, so they led their troops to pursue the emperor.
 Yang Feng led his troops to fight Li Jue and Guo Si but lost.
 He then summoned the White Wave Bandits, led by Li Le (李樂), Han Xian, Hu Cai (胡才) and others, to come to Emperor Xian's aid.
-Xiongnu forces led by Qubei (去卑) also responded to the call and came to help Emperor Xian.
+Xiongnu forces led by Qubei also responded to the call and came to help Emperor Xian.
 They continued on their journey towards Luoyang after that.
 Li Jue quickly returned with more troops and defeated Yang Feng and killed several officials who fled with Emperor Xian.
 The emperor escaped across the Yellow River and reached Anyi (安邑).